What are some things you need to plan for before starting college?

-When you go to make your schedule try not to over load yourself.
-Choosing 15 credit hours is perfect, no less than 12.
+When you go to make your schedule, try not to overload yourself.
+Choosing 15 credit hours is perfect, but no less than 12.
 Anything over 15 may be overwhelming.
-You do not want to do that to yourself your freshman year.
-When looking at how much study time you will be need in order to manage your time – you will need to understand that for every hour you’re in class you need to plan on for about two hours of study time.
+You do not want an overwhelming schedule in your freshman year.
+When looking at how much study time you will need in order to manage your time – plan on adding an two hours of study to every hour you’re in class.
 In other words, if you go with 15 credits you are looking at least 30 hours a week in study time.
 This is why it is important to plan your classes based on your schedule.

-When looking into classes select one class that applies to your degree and is simple, fun and easy.
-You do not want every single class be challenging.
-Chose an elective you will need to graduate.
-Something that peeks your interest that will help take the edge off all the things.
-A relaxer course is a perfect balance.
+When looking into classes, select one class that applies to your degree and is simple, fun and easy.
+You do not want every single class to be challenging.
+Chose based on the requirements needed to graduate.
+A course that will peek your interest, and relax you would be a perfect balance.